small business

 • How rent increases will be calculated

-• Whether subletting or assignment is allowed if we later want to leave or downsize
+• Whether subletting or assignment is allowed if you later want to leave or downsize

-• What repairs we’re responsible for, including the condition the property must be returned in
+• What repairs you’ll be responsible for, including the condition the property must be returned in

 Understanding a lease upfront helps avoid surprises a few years down the track.
-If we want to renew, we’ll need to check whether we have legal rights to do so and what notice must be given.
-If we plan to leave the space, we’ll need to line that up with the lease break clauses or end dates.
+If you want to renew, you’ll need to check whether you have legal rights to do so and what notice must be given.
+If you plan to leave the space, you’ll need to line that up with the lease break clauses or end dates.

 It’s also useful for business owners to review what insurance must be arranged as per the lease terms.
 Some business premises require you to take out specific policies, while in other cases, the landlord covers more of the risk.
 Knowing what is expected keeps you protected and compliant from the start.